LaneNathan/Regex-Tutorial/gist-template.md

 ### Grouping and Capturing

+This regex component uses `()` to group characters and search for anytime they may appear such as the expression `(\d{3})` will search for a group of three digits, often used in seacrhing for a phone number.

 ### Bracket Expressions

 Bracket Expressions are another form of character classes in which they allow you to specify the characters you want to match.
 This includes `[]` or square brackets, `-` or character ranges and `^` or a negotiation.